matthew-sochor-zz/transfer/README.md

 Transfer can manage multiple models simultaneously via a simple project based organization.

+## What is the community saying
+@thenomemac : **Ya, you could probably code something better for a one off, but why I'm not going ever re-implement sqlite3 either...
+Just use transfer**

 ## Software to pre-install

 Please first install [tensorflow](https://www.tensorflow.org/install/) and python 3.
 I recommend installing the latest python via [Anaconda](https://anaconda.org/anaconda/python).